 Advantages of Working Union

-• Well-rounded skills you can rely on throughout your life
+- Gain well-rounded skills you can rely on throughout your life

-• The ability to give an advisory vote on your own contract
+- Cast an advisory vote on your own contract

 Strength in Numbers

-Belonging to a union means you are not alone if your boss wants to fire you, pays you late, refuses to pay you overtime, unilaterally cuts your pay, or plays favorites.
+Belonging to a union means you are not alone if your boss wants to fire you, pays you late, refuses to pay you overtime, unilaterally cuts your pay or plays favorites.
 You are not on your own if your boss tries to deny you the workers’ compensation and unemployment insurance you have earned.

+What does that mean in real dollars?
+Union construction workers earn an average of $376 more each week than nonunion construction workers.
+That’s $9.40 more an hour.
 To put it another way, the typical nonunion construction worker must be on the clock almost 13 hours a day to earn what the typical union construction worker earns in 8 hours.